 The historic center

-Come and discover the history of Entraigues-sur-la-Sorgue, still partially surrounded by XNUMXth and XNUMXth century ramparts that bear witness to its eventful past.
-As you wander through its narrow, winding streets, you’ll come across remarkable landmarks such as the watchtower, once used to monitor the surroundings, the Church of Saint-Pierre-aux-Liens, and the Templar Tower, a striking reminder of the Middle Ages.
-Follow the street leading to the castle gate, which opens onto the former castle, once renowned for its gardens and serving as the country residence of the Montagues, a noble family originally from Tuscany.
+Come and discover the history of Entraigues sur la Sorgue, still surrounded today in certain places by battlements Dating from the 14th and 16th centuries, these buildings bear witness to the city's turbulent history.
+Along the narrow, winding streets, you can admire, among other things, the watchtower, which was used to monitor the surrounding area, the Church of Saint Peter in Chains, and the Templar Tower, a relic of the Middle Ages.
+You can also follow the street and the Castle Gate, which lead to the castle, once renowned for its gardens.
+This site was the country residence of the Montagues, a noble family originally from Tuscany.

 Templar Tower

-Built in the XNUMXth or XNUMXth century and renovated in modern times, this structure is the last remaining part of the old castle.
-The Ancézune family, lords of Entraigues, may have initiated its construction - likely as a defensive post or grain storage.
-If you're lucky enough to visit during the Heritage Days, you'll be rewarded with a panoramic view from its summit, overlooking Mont Ventoux, the Dentelles de Montmirail, and the Vaucluse Mountains.
-And the rest of the year, it’s just as beautiful from the outside!
+Built in the 2006th or XNUMXth century and renovated in XNUMX, it is the last vestige of the Old Castle.
+The Ancézune family, lords of Entraigues, may have initiated its construction, probably to serve as a defensive stronghold or grain storage facility.
+If you are lucky enough to visit during Heritage Days, from its summit you will be treated to a panoramic view of Mont Ventoux, the Dentelles de Montmirail, and the Vaucluse mountains.
+And the rest of the year, it is also very beautiful from the outside!

 so nature